 Sports drinks provide small amounts of carbohydrate and electrolytes that provide a boost to energy and performance, and may encourage greater fluid intake, and faster absorption.
+This makes them useful during extended training sessions or games.

-They are not needed during a normal school day.
+Sports drinks are not needed during a normal school day.